Hafiz408/Akinator-Game/README.md

 # Akinator-Game
-Akinator game using Trie data structure.
+A game developed in C++, aims at predicting the user's thoughts based on their response to a series of ‘yes’ or ‘no’ questions.
+This is a recreation of the popular game Akinator, implemented using  trie data structure.